-Second, and as expressed by its name, the key ambition of Flexlast is flexibility.
-There are two levels to highlight here.
-On the individual level, the buffer potential of the warehouses allows for more flexible management of the buildings' air-conditioning demands.
+Secondly, and as expressed by its name, the key ambition of Flexlast is flexibility.
+Using the thermal buffer potential of the warehouses, the project aims to enable more flexible adjustment of electricity demand and supply in a context of imbalance due to increased use of renewable energy.
+There are two levels of flexibility to highlight here.
+On the individual level, the buffer potential allows for more flexible management of the warehouses' airconditioning demands.
 On the collective grid level, the buffer potential offers flexibility to compensate for the variations caused by the inflexible components of the system.
-Mirroring Foucauldian security, both levels allow for the matching of supply and demand within a flexible 'multivalent and transformable framework' (Foucault, 2007: 20).
+Mirroring Foucauldian security, both levels allow for the matching of supply and demand within a flexible "multivalent and transformable framework" (Foucault, 2007a, page 20).

-Third, Flexlast also implies a contextual logic of normalisation in that it entails the establishment and recognition of those conditions and limitations of the energy system, imposed by nature, technology or political will, which provide the basic parameters within which the interplay between electricity consumption and production can be optimised.
-Examples include the pre-given characteristics of the electricity grid, the relative inflexibility of warehouse logistics, specific temperature requirements for particular products and all kinds of political stipulations and industrial regulations.
-This of course raises the important question of who fixes these (legal, material, technological, political, etc.) conditions - i.e. who has the authority to set the 'disciplined context' that circumscribes the field of intervention 'offered' to governing through code?
-We address this problematic in more detail elsewhere (Söderström et al., 2014).
+Thirdly, Flexlast also implies a contextual logic of normalisation in that it entails the establishment and recognition of those conditions and limitations of the energy system, imposed by nature, technology, political will, etc, which provide the basic parameters within which the interplay between electricity consumption and production can be optimised.
+Examples include the pregiven characteristics of the electricity grid, the relative inflexibility of warehouse logistics, specific temperature requirements for particular products, and all kinds of political stipulations and industrial regulations.
+This of course raises the important question of who fixes these (legal, material, technological, political, etc) conditions-ie, who has the authority to set the 'disciplined context' that circumscribes the field of intervention 'offered' to governing through code?
+We address this problematic in more detail elsewhere (Söderström et al, 2014).